SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The assignment and copy behavior for Swift's ``Array`` type is more complex than for its ``Dictionary`` type.
-This enables ``Array`` to provide C-like performance when working with an array's contents, and to copy an array's contents only when copying is necessary.
+``Array`` provides C-like performance when working with an array's contents and copies an array's contents only when copying is necessary.

 If you assign an ``Array`` instance to a constant or variable, or pass an ``Array`` instance as an argument to a function or method call,